RahulGit2004/job-portal-cmd/README.md

 # 🚀Job Portal for Technical Graduates

 The Job Portal for Technical Graduates is a web-based platform that connects technical graduates with internship, part-time, and permanent job opportunities.
-It also offers resume-building services, facilitates industrial visits, and ensures a seamless recruitment process for employers and colleges.
+It also offers resume-building services, and ensures a seamless recruitment process for employers.

 ---

 ## 📌Core Features

 🛡️**User Authentication & Management**
-- Sign-up/Login using email or phone OTP.
+- Sign-up/Login using email.
 - Secure profile creation and account management.

 📊**Role-Based Dashboards**